 Property owners have control over decision-making for additions and renovations.
 This includes operating factors, as well, hours of operation, and other essential decisions related to the business owner’s customer base needs.

-Businesses with long-term growth plans may consider buying buildings with income stream potential, through third-party tenant leasing.
+Businesses with long-term growth plans may consider commercial real estate options that offer income stream potential, through third-party tenant leasing.
 Buying a larger property than what the business needs at this time, allows a business owner or building owner, to capitalize on future growth considerations by subsidizing current vacant space with tenants, gaining lease income in the interim.

 One of the primary goals of buying a building is to generate a long-term increase in value through market appreciation.
 Tenants do not see the benefit of appreciation, as their monthly rent expenditure does not go toward ownership or building equity.